ChaosExAnima/transgression/README.md

 # Transgression
 This is a custom WordPress theme that also integrates several plugins to create an event site.

 The theme is built off of [Blockbase](https://blockbasetheme.com/) and customized with specific fonts and colors.
-See more about [FSE here](https://fullsiteediting.com/).

-The main functionality is around [WooCommerce](https://woocommerce.com/) and [MailPoet](https://www.mailpoet.com/).
-Users can be created with the Customer role, and with that role can log in (potentially with a passwordless setup) and purchase tickets.

-There is also a custom post type Applications, which is designed to hold apps for review.
+There is a custom post type Applications, which is designed to hold apps for review.
 These have custom admin screens to help with that.
-Also, if MailPoet is installed, application responses can be automatically sent out with linking to customizable templates.

 Applications can be created by multiple sources, but the current choice is [JetFormsBuilder](https://crocoblock.com/plugins/jetformbuilder/).

+There are also integrations for Auth0, Discord, Elastic Email, Forbidden Tickets, and MailPoet.

 ## Dev Setup
 ### Requirements